diogoap/finance-quotes-api/README.md

 This is a simple scraper tool which provides a wrapper api to read stock quotes from investing.com.

-It can return data both in JSON and CSV formats.
+It can returns data both in JSON and CSV formats.

-Docker file is available for quick deployment.
+Docker file is available for quick deployments.

-To run it locally just type node server.js
+To run it locally just type node `server.js`

 Request example: